The relationship between China and the United States has never been more important to world peace, prosperity, and politics.

 Powell is the Chairman of the Advisory Board of Leeds Equity Partners, a private equity firm focused on investments in the education, training, information and business services industries.
 He is also Chairman of the Eisenhower Fellowships, a cross-cultural program for emerging international leaders.
 Powell is a member of the Board of Directors of the Council on Foreign Relations.
 He is on the Executive Leadership Cabinet of the Martin Luther King, Jr. Memorial and is the Honorary Chairman of the education center for the Vietnam Veterans Memorial.
 He also serves on the board of the Smithsonian Institute’s African American Museum of History and Culture.

 His autobiography, My American Journey, was a best seller and has been published in more than a dozen different languages.
 Powell's second book, It Worked for Me (May, 2012), was an instant New York Times best seller and reveals the lessons that shaped his life and career.

 Powell is married to the former Alma Vivian Johnson of Birmingham, Alabama.
 They live in McLean, Virginia and have three children and four grandchildren.

-SOHO China Ltd.
+CEO and Co-Founder, SOHO China Ltd.